enriquezc/DialogComps/src/Dialog_Manager/DM_Read_Me.txt

 How many entities are we getting from NLUU?
 When should we assign values to a new course object?
 When we pass the object

+With respect to time objects:
+Difference between morning, afternoon, night, Conversions between 1a, 2a, -> 8:30-9:40, 9:50-11:00
+Conversions between what we get from the TM (in MW 8:30-9:40 F 8:30-9:30)

+LUIS: ClassInfoRequest vs ClassRequest ... will we do the same steps for both?
+Probably, maybe fewer steps for inforequest